-We have audited the accompanying consolidated balance sheets of Enterprise Products Partners L.P. and subsidiaries (the "Company") as of December 31, 2007 and 2006, and the related statements of consolidated operations, consolidated comprehensive income, consolidated cash flows and consolidated partners' equity for each of the three years in the period ended December 31, 2007.
+We have audited the accompanying consolidated balance sheets of Enterprise Products Partners L.P. and subsidiaries (the "Company") as of December 31, 2008 and 2007, and the related consolidated statements of operations, comprehensive income, cash flows, and partners' equity for each of the three years in the period ended December 31, 2008.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements based on our audits.